 If you can't find Meyer lemons (or just want to use regular lemons instead), you definitely can!
 Just substitute them out.
 The finished cocktail will be more tart and less floral.
 But we make this martini using regular lemons all the time.

-Ingredients for making the martini:
+Ingredients for making the lemon drop martini:

 - Meyer lemons - You'll need juice from the Meyer lemons to make the cocktail.
 Can't find Meyer lemons?
 No problem!
 Just use regular lemons instead.
 The cocktail will be a little more tart and slightly less floral, but that's not always a bad thing!
 Lemon drops are delicious no matter what type of lemons you use.